mindkin/hourfleet/docs/notifications.md

 # Notifications

-For key events in the system, users will receive SMS and Email notifications.
+For key events in Hourfleet, users will receive SMS and Email notifications.
 For example when they join your network, or when they book a car.
 Here you can see an example of all the SMS and Email notifications that get sent and at which key events they happen.
 If you would like to be notified of these events at the same time as your customers you can do this through Zapier Integration.
 To find out how to do this visit the [Zapier Integration](zapier.html) page.